COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

   [FR1.1 - Player Character], [Unchanged], [Implemented], [The Player Character is an IBM employee and has distinct sprites in and out of combat.],

   [FR1.2 - Player Character Movement], [Dash added for AI World], [Implemented + Additional Features Added ], [The player is able to move in all cardinal directions.
-One of the worlds (AI-World) has a dash feature which the player can use to get a very quick speed boost in the direction they are currently facing. ], [FR1.3 - Player-Based system-Controls], [Added additional controls for actions in AI World], [Implemented with additional controls], [Player has a dedicated interact key as well as a secondary interact key for other abilities such as the Shield added in AI World.], [FR2.1 - Game System - Main Menu], [Unchanged], [Implemented], [The Main Menu contains all buttons specified: Make a new game, continue an ongoing session, open the options, quit and close the game window.], [FR2.2 - Game System - Pause Menu], [Unchanged], [Implemented], [The player is able to open the pause menu using either the Escape or Tab key and in the Pause Menu is able to access the inventory, save the game, open the options menu, or quit the game.], [FR2.3 - Game System - Saving], [Unchanged], [Implemented], [The player is able to save the game in the Pause Menu.], [FR2.4 - Game System - Inventory], [Unchanged], [Implemented], [The inventory exists in the Pause Menu and the player is able to view their collected items.], [FR2.5 - Game System - Camera], [Modified to have two types of cameras, cameras which stand still, and cameras which move with the player, this was done to provide a smoother experience, and is common for 2d top-down games], [Implemented modified version], [AI World and Data Science World use fixed camera and camera which follows the player, the Hub World only uses a camera which follows the player.],
+One of the worlds (AI-World) has a dash feature which the player can use to get a very quick speed boost in the direction they are currently facing. ], [FR1.3 - Player-Based system-Controls], [Added additional controls for actions in AI World], [Implemented with additional controls], [The player has a dedicated interact key as well as a secondary interact key for other abilities such as the Shield added in AI World.], [FR2.1 - Game System - Main Menu], [Unchanged], [Implemented], [The Main Menu contains all buttons specified: Make a new game, continue an ongoing session, open the options, quit and close the game window.], [FR2.2 - Game System - Pause Menu], [Unchanged], [Implemented], [The player is able to open the pause menu using either the Escape or Tab key and in the Pause Menu is able to access the inventory, save the game, open the options menu, or quit the game.], [FR2.3 - Game System - Saving], [Unchanged], [Implemented], [The player is able to save the game in the Pause Menu.], [FR2.4 - Game System - Inventory], [Unchanged], [Implemented], [The inventory exists in the Pause Menu and the player is able to view their collected items.], [FR2.5 - Game System - Camera], [Modified to have two types of cameras, cameras which stand still, and cameras which move with the player], [Implemented modified version], [AI World and Data Science World use fixed camera and camera which follows the player, the Hub World only uses a camera which follows the player.
+This was done to provide a smoother experience, and is common for 2d top-down games.],

-  [FR3.1 - Gameplay Systems - Combat], [Modified - health bar replaced by a number of hearts], [Implemented modified version as a number of hearts works better for answering questions, as answering wrongly deduces a fixed number of hearts], [The game features a combat system where the player takes damage when attacked by an enemy, and dies when at 0 hearts.], [FR3.2 - Gameplay Systems - Skills Build System], [Modified - replaced skill tree with options which show up upon completing a world with different options available as to which power up to apply.
-This was done to increase simplicity for the user as well as for developing.], [Implemented modified version], [The Skill Tree permanently upgrades the player's abilities, but cannot be accessed in the pause menu.], [FR4.1 - Gameplay - Central Hub], [Unchanged], [Implemented], [The Hub World can be accessed and the player can enter all other worlds from it.], [FR4.2 - Gameplay - Worlds], [Unchanged], [Implemented], [Each world contains many rooms and ends with a boss fight.], [FR4.3 - Gameplay - Rooms], [Modified with a more accurate term 'Levels', where levels each have a puzzle that can span multiple rooms.], [Implemented], [Levels contains a puzzle or a boss with a door to the next level.],
+  [FR3.1 - Gameplay Systems - Combat], [Modified - health bar replaced by a number of hearts], [Implemented modified version as a number of hearts works better for answering questions, as answering wrongly deduces a fixed number of hearts], [The game features a combat system where the player takes damage when attacked by an enemy, and dies when at 0 hearts.], [FR3.2 - Gameplay Systems - Skills Build System], [Modified - replaced skill tree with options which show up upon completing a world with different options available as to which power up to apply], [Implemented modified version], [The Skill Tree permanently upgrades the player's abilities, but cannot be accessed in the Pause Menu.
+This was done to increase simplicity for the user as well as for devlopers.], [FR4.1 - Gameplay - Central Hub], [Unchanged], [Implemented], [The Hub World can be accessed and the player can enter all other worlds from it.], [FR4.2 - Gameplay - Worlds], [Unchanged], [Implemented], [Each world contains many rooms and ends with a boss fight.], [FR4.3 - Gameplay - Rooms], [Modified with a more accurate term 'Levels', where levels each have a puzzle that can span multiple rooms.], [Implemented], [Levels contains a puzzle or a boss with a door to the next level.],